priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 ---
 A couple of weeks ago, I learned that my laptop’s processor and the motherboard had fried.
 It might have sounded like a surprise to someone in my position, but to me, it didn’t.
 I had been using that laptop for over four years.
 I spent extended hours on it every day, some 12 to 14 hours.
 I knew I had it coming.

 As a result, I decided it was about time I built a PC instead of getting a laptop and going through the same situation all over again.
-And with that decision in mind, my PC-building journey began.
+With that decision in mind, my PC-building journey began.

 After spending a few exhausting days researching the hardware, comparing various benchmarks, choosing the components, looking for compatibility issues and on and on, I finally placed the orders.
 It took me a lot of work to get through this step, but I enjoyed every bit of it.